 Paul Hunt - Chair

-Stephen is a highly experienced mine operator, mine manager and mining engineer who has over 40 years’ experience working in all types of underground and surface coal mines in New Zealand and Australia.
+Stephen is an experienced mining operator, mine manager and mining engineer.
+He has more than 40 years’ experience working in underground and surface coal mines and tunnels in New Zealand.

-He was a founding member of the Mines Rescue Trust Board, serving three years as Chair and a Mines Rescue Brigades man for over 15 years.
-He served on the board of the previous extractive’s ITO where he helped to establish and scope unit standards for extractives qualifications.
-He has also been a trainer and examiner.
+He was a founding member of the Mines Rescue Trust Board, serving 3 years as Chair and a Brigadesman for more than 15 years.
+He helped to establish the Extractive Industries Training Organisation (EXITO), and scope unit standards for extractives qualifications.

-Michelle brings knowledge and understanding of the New Zealand Qualifications Framework and of quality assurance in the education sector.
-She has been involved with qualification and unit standard reviews and industry training solutions for the extractives sector since 2012.
+Michelle brings knowledge and understanding of work-based learning, the New Zealand Qualifications Framework and of quality assurance in the education sector.
+She has been involved with industry training solutions for the extractives sector, and qualification and unit standard development and reviews since 2012.

 Garth is E Tū union’s Area Organiser (National Mining Advocate).
-He has over 30 years of experience working in the coal and gold mining industries in both underground and opencast mines.
-He has been a full time union official since 2006.
+He has more than 30 years' experience working in the coal and gold mining industries in both underground and opencast mines and has been a full-time union official since 2006.

 He is a member of the Mines Rescue Trust, Secretary of the Pike River Miners’ Families Education Trust and of E Tū’s Mining and Energy Industry Council.

 Tim is currently Fulton Hogan’s Quarries Operation Manager in Gisborne.
-He has over 30 years’ experience in the quarrying industry in New Zealand, Australia and the Pacific.
+He has more than 30 years’ experience in the quarrying industry in New Zealand, Australia and the Pacific.

-Bernie holds a Bachelor of Mining Technology (Hons) and certificates of competence from New Zealand and Australia.
-He is a member of the Australasian Institute of Mining and Metallurgy and also a member of the Extractives Industry Advisory Group to WorkSafe.
+Bernie holds a Bachelor of Mining Technology (Hons) degree in mining and certificates of competence from New Zealand and Australia.
+Bernie has been a member of the Board since its formation in 2015 and is also a member of the Extractives Industry Advisory Group to WorkSafe.